Fall in Middle Tennessee

 Pick a pumpkin at Walden Farm.

 For a lazy Saturday spent outdoors, there's nowhere better to be than a pumpkin patch, filling your wagon with Jack-o-lantern fodder aplenty.
-The sprawling Walden Farm in Smyrna doesn't just offer pumpkins, though; it also has gourds, Indian corn and other seasonal harvest items for picking, as well as plenty of kid-friendly activities like a hay ride and a 40-foot slide.
+The sprawling Walden Pumpkin Farm in Smyrna doesn't just offer pumpkins, though; it also has gourds, Indian corn and other seasonal harvest items for picking, as well as plenty of kid-friendly activities like a hay ride and a 40-foot slide.

 Fall Ideas for Middle Tennessee